Introduction

 • Personal Safety ‘Weapons’ – What You Can Use & How To Use Them

-A comprehensive training program covers mental, emotional, environmental, and physical awareness.
+A comprehensive Personal Safety Awareness training program covers mental, emotional, environmental, and physical awareness.

-• Mental awareness – mental awareness provides the ability to interpret and analyze input from emotional, environmental, and physical awareness.
+• Mental awareness – is necessary to be able to use the other types of awareness proficiently and effectively.
+It provides the ability to interpret and analyze input from emotional, environmental, and physical awareness.
 Mental awareness is necessary for quick decision-making.

-• Awareness of your own emotional state which helps you to control the external symptoms of emotions like fear, nervousness, etc. You are less likely to be a target of violence if you appear confident and in control.
+• Awareness of your own emotional state so you learn to control the external symptoms of emotions like fear, nervousness, etc. If you appear confident and in control, you are less likely to be a target of random violence.

-• Awareness of other people’s emotional state.
-If you learn to recognize the external symptoms of someone’s emotional state, then you can interact with that person in a more positive way.
-For example, if someone you are interacting with is getting angry, you can try to defuse the anger.
+• Awareness of the emotional state of other people.
+If you learn to recognize the external symptoms of someone’s emotional state, then you can interact in a more positive way.
+For example, if you see that someone is getting angry, then you can try to defuse the anger.

-• Environmental awareness – awareness of the physical environment you are functioning in.
-Are you in a dark alley, a high crime area, amongst a rowdy crowd, in a room with one exit, etc.?
-Comprehending and evaluating your environmental “situations” could impact any decisions you make and actions you take if a personal safety issue arises.
+• Environmental awareness – awareness of the physical environment you are in.
+Comprehending and evaluating environmental “situations” and/or conditions could impact decisions needed for a potential or existing personal safety situation.

 • Awareness of the potential physical abilities and capabilities of an aggressor.

-• Evasion movements – how to move away from an attacker.
+• Evasion movements – how to move away when an attacker moves towards you.

 • Re-Direction techniques – how to deflect or block an attacker’s grab or strike attempt.